hashxim/hconMD/Work_MD/Panic Attacks.md

 Both have about 40% response rate (someone who may respond to one may not respond to the other).
 However, **antidepressant medication has some side effects and 50% of people relapse when they stop taking them**

-CBT is more lasting with only 20% relapse rate
+CBT is more lasting with only 20% relapse rate.
+The goal of CBT for panic disorder is to help people learn and practice concrete tools to exert physical and in turn mental